Updated: July 19, 2022

 Addressing these issues has never been more crucial.
-Drug overdose deaths in Kentucky are on the rise.
-To tackle the continuing crisis, it’s vital to understand what dual diagnosis is.
+Drug overdose deaths, especially involving opioids, continue to lead the conversation around addiction.
+To tackle the ongoing crisis, it’s vital to understand what dual diagnosis is.

 What Is Dual Diagnosis?

-Dual diagnosis is also known as a co-occurring disorder.
+A dual diagnosis, also known as a co-occurring disorder, occurs when someone simultaneously suffers from a mental health problem and substance use disorder (SUD).
 More generally, suffering from more than one illness at the same time is defined as co-morbidity.

-Someone suffering from a dual diagnosis could be addicted to:
+Someone suffering from a dual diagnosis could be addicted to any number of substances, including:

 - Prescription medicines

-They may also suffer from a mental health condition such as:
+They may also suffer from various mental health conditions, like:

 - Bipolar disorder